 Writers don’t use this term.
 If writers think in terms of set-up and pay-off, the set-up might be ‘the foreshadow’ and the pay-off would be ‘the backshadow’.
 The term isn’t really necessary in relation to foreshadowing, because we’re only reversing directionality.

 However, others use the word ‘backshadow’ to describe something else.
 This word is not related to the writerly process of guiding an audience via metaphor.
 It describes audience experience.

 What is backshadowing?

 Backshadowing is the technique of inserting commentary into the present narrative that refers to earlier narrative events.
 For example, a child in a story lives in present-day Germany.
 The child discovers she is a descendent of a war criminal.
 In order for such a narrative to make sense to a reader, the reader must know something about Germany and the world wars.

 Backshadowing is visible to readers as well as to characters.
 Everyone knows what happened, and the story rests upon this shared schema.
 Neither narrator nor narratee is in superior or inferior position.

 In this sense, the word backshadowing is related to intertextuality.
 The reader brings extratextual knowledge into the story from their own life experience.

 What is backshadowing used for?

 Many historians and writers of historical fiction employ backshadowing of real-world historical events because the reader already has a schema.
 For example, the holocaust might be used as a setting in a romance novel to allow the writer to spend time on the characters and plot.
-This can be problematic.
+(This can be problematic.)

 In his book Foregone Conclusions: Against Apocalyptic History, author Michael Bernstein criticises authors who use their own and their audience’s knowledge of an apocalyptic event which occurs after the epoch about which they are writing to interpret the actions of their real or imaginary characters.